jonathan2503/Computational_intelligences_301514/README.md

 ### The choice of this course
 I also declare that the reason for choosing this course is because the science of computational intelligence will be the new milestone of technologies in a decade,.\
 Hardware architectures are increasingly orienting to support AI algorithms so a knowledge of how these algorithms work surely are  important thing if I want to become a hardware expert.
+### Experience
+Im a work student and i have also DSA,so for me learing python and also CI method it wasent a nerf game.
+I learn a lot from the peer review and from my collegue that are more competent then me in this field, but after the initial difficulties i was able to perform a min max for quarto.

 ## collaboration: